Jo Malone London Introduces Weeds & Wildflowers Collection

 The Wildflowers & Weeds collection is a limited edition offering from Jo Malone available in five varieties in a 30 mL size.
 But combining things like hemlock and nettle with notes of citrus and herbs is out there, but like most collections, this one is likely to sell out.

 The five offerings all sound like something found in a cottage garden, or growing wild around a stream, but somehow the fragrance wizard provides something for everyone.
+The scents are described as follows.

 Nettle & Wild Achillea: The sting of nettle combined with the white floral scent of the achillea flower are featured in a musk base with the spicy citrus twist of bergamot (monarda flowers).